 Supercharging decreases the knock tendencies in compression ignition engines.
-The take off by heavily loaded aircraft, the quicker rate of climb and high attitude performance can be achieved to the same extent by supercharging.
+The take-off by heavily loaded aircraft, the quicker rate of climb, and high altitude performance can be achieved to the same extent by supercharging.

 - Supercharging reduces weight per horsepower of the engines as required in aero engines.